adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 Not only do we need to mentally map these abbreviations (assuming we know what they mean in the first place), but we need to wade through a load of classes just to work out what's going on.
 The content itself is somewhat obfuscated.

-Also, visual class names are ambiguous.
+Visual class names are ambiguous.
 For example, `.red` could mean red text, a red background or perhaps a reddish gradient.
-It's hard to be sure.
+It's hard to know.

 Here's the same thing using semantic classes:

 	<div class="hero">
-	  <h1 class="hero-heading">Heading</h1>
+	  <h1 class="hero-title">Heading</h1>
 	  <p class="hero-tagline">Tagline</p>
 	</div>

-This is easy to read and we can inspect styles easily with browser tools.
+The classes are human-friendly and easy to read.
+The content itself is no longer obfuscated.
+And we can use browser tools to inspect the element styles.

 ## 2. Because it's easier to build responsive sites